Mediacorp awarded Broadcaster of the Year at the New York Festivals

 This is Mediacorp's second broadcaster of the year award in 2026, after an earlier win at the World Media Festivals Television & Corporate Media Awards.

-SINGAPORE: Mediacorp has been named broadcaster of the year at the New York Festivals (NYF) TV & Film Awards 2026.
+SINGAPORE: Mediacorp has been named Broadcaster of the Year at the New York Festivals (NYF) TV & Film Awards 2026 - its second such accolade this year.

 "Awarded to the network with the highest overall score and largest medal tally across all categories, the honour reflects the depth, consistency and impact of Mediacorp’s work, spanning genres and platforms, and distinguished by its creative excellence, innovative approach and compelling storytelling," Mediacorp - which is CNA's parent company - said in a media release on Friday (May 22).